medusajs/medusa/www/apps/docs/content/modules/gift-cards/gift-cards.md

 ---

-## Custom Gift Cards
+## Customer Gift Cards

 Aside from the gift card product, merchants can create usable gift cards and send directly to customers.
 These can be used as a reward sent to the customer or another form of discount.

-As custom gift cards can be used once they’re created, they’re also represented by the [GiftCard entity](#giftcard-entity-overview).
+As customer gift cards can be used once they’re created, they’re also represented by the [GiftCard entity](#giftcard-entity-overview).

 ---